 - Are Malti-Poo Dogs Good With Children and Other Pets?

-- How Long Do Maltipoo Dogs Live and What About Health Concerns?
+- How Long Do Maltipoo Dogs Live – Typical Lifespan

 - How Much Do Maltipoo Dogs Cost?

-- Is A Malti-Poo The Right Choice for My Family?
+- Is A Malti-Poo The Right Choice for My Home?

 What Is A Malti-Poo?

-There is some controversy surrounding crossbreeding and whether or not these types of dogs should be considered mutts, breeds, or mixes, and there is also some debate over whether crossbreed dogs are actually healthier than purebreds.
+There is some controversy surrounding crossbreeding and whether or not these types of dog breeds should be considered mutts, breeds, or mixes, and there is also some debate over whether crossbreed dogs are actually healthier than purebreds.

 Unfortunately, the verdict is still out so I’m not able to provide you with any clear and definitive answers on the subject.
 The arguments surrounding crossbreeding are quite fascinating, however, and I encourage you to look into them if you have the time.

 A Maltipoo is a cross between the purebred Poodle and the purebred Maltese.
-If you have a first-generation Maltipoo, then you have the direct offspring of a purebred Poodle and a purebred Maltese dog.
+If you have a first-generation Maltipoo, then you have the direct offspring of the two.

 If you have a second or third generation Maltipoo, then both parents are mixes between the two purebred dogs themselves.